gaarutyunov/fc-test/README.md

 **Note**
 Poetry is used for virtual environment management.
-It is not required to run the code, but it is recommended.
+It is not required to run the code, but it is recommended for development.

 ## Steps to test the code